JAS-315/JAS-315.github.io/projects/possum.md

 ## Introduction
 ### Background
 - As a fan of low-stress, self-paced, exploratory games, my aim was to create a small, contained narrative with a minimalistic approach.
-Death is not necessarily looming, but it is possible; there are fun elements that don’t progress the game, but don’t go completely off track (extra places to climb or bounce); and the level design and elements are not limited to one concept (obstacles, triggers, etc., could be altered to fit an expanded story and game).
+Death is not necessarily looming, but it is possible; there are fun elements that don’t progress the game, but don’t go completely off track (extra places to climb or bounce); and the level design and elements are not limited to single concepts.
   - I took inspiration from games like Piku Niku, where the fun atmosphere and movements, as well as the playful aesthetics and narrative, are the focus.
 It’s challenging to do this on a small scale and quickly.

 ### Story